 The themes of the intersection of the personal and the political, the bonds of friendship among Black women, and the stresses on and resilience of the Black family are frequent themes in Golden’s fiction and nonfiction.
 In Saving Our Sons: Raising Black Children in a Turbulent World and Don’t Play in the Sun One Woman’s Journey Through the Color Complex Marita Golden used a technique she calls “communal autobiography” to explore the taboo, controversial subjects of the impact of violence on the lives of young Black males and the legacy of color consciousness.
 “I like to think of myself as a literary disturber of the peace” Golden says.
 “A good narrative, whether it is fiction or nonfiction requires that you look at and experience the world with new eyes and a new heart.”

-Marita Golden is the author of 16 works of fiction and nonfiction.
+Marita Golden is the author of 17 works of fiction and nonfiction.
 The Black Caucus of the American Library Association awarded Marita Golden an Honor Award for GUMBO an anthology of fiction by African American writers which she edited with the late E. Lynn Harris, and the Literary Award for Fiction for her novel After.
 Pulitzer Prize winning author Alice Walker said of Migrations of the Heart, “It is a book all women will find useful and compelling and all men who love women will find disturbing.”
-Marita’s novel The Wide Circumference of Love will be released in March 2017.
+Marita’s novel The Wide Circumference of Love was released in March 2017.

 As a teacher of writing, Marita Golden has held appointments at George Mason University, and Virginia Commonwealth University, where she served as a member of the MFA Graduate Creative Writing programs.
 She has also taught at Emerson College, The University of Lagos (Nigeria), Roxbury Community College, and American University.
 She served as Writer in Residence at the University of the District of Columbia, in Washington, D.C.
 Marita has served as Distinguished Visiting Writer in the MA Creative Writing Program at Johns Hopkins University.